twillis209/zinb_analysis/notes.md

 	for i in $(grep "^# fig" simFunction.R | sed 's/# //'); do if [ ! -f $i ]; then echo "$i"; fi; done

 to check that all files listed in `simFunction.R` comment were indeed created.

+`zinbSimWrapper` simulates B data sets from a real data set and for a particular combination of parameters.
+Note that all B data sets are written out to one `rda` file.

+One of the b^2 values used to generate Allen data set-based simulated data is 50, when it is given as 10 in the paper (and the corresponding value of b^2 used for the Zeisel data set is 10, too).

+Things left to test:

+* fitZinbAndCache
+* zinbSimWrapper
+* simulateFromAllenData
+* loadAndFilterZeiselData
+* simulateFromZeiselData
+* zeiselMeanDifferencesS26
+* zeiselBiasMSECpuTime

+Fitting ZINB to the Allen data set:

+	real    82m6.631s
+	user    124m44.392s
+	sys     24m15.627s

+Fitting ZINB to the Zeisel data set:

 ### `figuresPaper.Rmd`